 and Minnesota Court of Appeals Judge John R. Rodenberg

-.
-The implementation committee members included legal experts from throughout Minnesota.
+co-chaired the Implementation Committee, and members included legal experts from throughout Minnesota.

 , for more information.

 with the Supreme Court, recommending rule amendments and that the Pilot Project focus on both housing and family disputes.